Tomb of the Eagles

 The Tomb of the Eagles, or Isbister Chambered Cairn, is a Neolithic chambered tomb located on a cliff edge at Isbister on South Ronaldsay in Orkney, Scotland.
 The site was discovered by Ronald Simison, a farmer, when digging flagstones in 1958; he conducted a limited excavation and removed some bones and skulls at that time but filled in the site with dirt.
 A more extensive excavation was started in 1976, and "an enormous amount of material was removed", according to a report published in 2002.

 Alerted by Simison, archaeologist John Hedges mounted a full study, prepared a technical report and wrote a popular book that cemented the tomb's name.
 The Archaeological Journal review of the Hedges book (Tomb of the eagles a window on Stone Age tribal Britain) provided a less than stellar rating: "reasonably well done", "but how very much better it might have been".

 The findings

-At the site, 16,000 human bones have been found, from at least 324 individuals, but no intact skeletons were discovered.
+At the site, 16,000 human bones have been found, from at least 324 individuals, but no intact skeletons.
 Mixed with the human bones were talons and bones from eight to 20 birds.
 Some believed that the eagle was a totem animal for the individuals entombed here, but subsequent research indicated that the bird artifacts were added at a later time.
 These were identified as predominantly belonging to the white-tailed sea eagle (Haliaeetus albicilla).
 The original interpretation of the bird artifacts suggested a foundation deposit.
 That interpretation was subsequently challenged by new dating techniques.
 These reveal that the eagles died c.
-2450–2050 BC, up to 1,000 years after the building of the tomb.
-This confirms growing evidence from other sites that the neolithic tombs of Orkney remained in use for many generations.
+2450-2050 BC, up to 1,000 years after the building of the tomb.
+This confirms growing evidence from other sites that the Neolithic tombs of Orkney remained in use for many generations.